attachmentgenie/attachmentgenie-ufw/README.md

     include ufw

-Note that you'll need to define a global search path for the `exec` resource to make the `redis::server` class function properly.
+Note that you'll need to define a global search path for the `exec` resource to make this module function properly.
 This should ideally be placed in `manifests/site.pp`:

     Exec {
       path => "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",